 Reasoning – Chain of Thought (CoT)

 Chain of Thought (CoT) is a technique that improves a model’s reasoning by guiding it through a sequence of prompts that build upon each other.
-For example, when explaining a complex topic like photosynthesis, each prompt refines the model’s response, leading to a deeper understanding.
+For example, when explaining a complex topic like photosynthesis, each promptly refines the model’s response, leading to a deeper understanding.

 This method helps break down complex tasks into manageable steps, enhancing the model’s performance on tasks like question answering, translation, and code generation.